310511/NEWFLOW/README.md

 2. Adds authentication headers
 3. Forwards requests to the Travzilla API
 4. Returns responses with proper CORS headers

+### Available API Endpoints

+- **Hotel Search**: `/api/hotel-search` - Search for hotels by destination and dates
+- **Hotel Details**: `/api/hotel-details` - Get detailed information about a specific hotel
+- **Room Availability**: Direct API call for room availability and pricing

+### Data Security

+- All API credentials are stored in environment variables
+- No sensitive data is exposed in the frontend code
+- Proxy server handles all authentication securely
+- `.env` files are excluded from version control

 ## 🤝 Contributing